vmware-tanzu/community-edition/docs/site/content/docs/latest/vsphere.md

 ## <a id="what-next"></a> What to Do Next

 For production deployments, it is strongly recommended to enable identity management for your clusters.
-For information about the preparatory steps to perform before you deploy a management cluster, see [Enabling Identity Management in Tanzu Kubernetes Grid](enabling-id-mgmt.md).
+For information about the preparatory steps to perform before you deploy a management cluster, see [Enabling Identity Management in Tanzu Community Edition](enabling-id-mgmt.md).

-If you are using Tanzu Kubernetes Grid in an environment with an external internet connection, once you have set up identity management, you are  ready to deploy management clusters to vSphere.
+If you are using Tanzu Community Edition in an environment with an external internet connection, once you have set up identity management, you are  ready to deploy management clusters to vSphere.

 - [Deploy Management Clusters with the Installer Interface](deploy-ui.md).
 This is the preferred option for first deployments.
 - [Deploy Management Clusters from a Configuration File](deploy-cli.md).
 This is the more complicated method,  that allows greater flexibility of configuration and automation.
-- If you are using Tanzu Kubernetes Grid in an internet-restricted environment, see [Deploying Tanzu Kubernetes Grid in an Internet-Restricted Environment](airgapped-environments.md) for the additional steps to perform.
+- If you are using Tanzu Community Edition in an internet-restricted environment, see [Deploying Tanzu Community Edition in an Internet-Restricted Environment](airgapped-environments.md) for the additional steps to perform.
 - If you want to deploy clusters to Amazon EC2 and Azure as well as to vSphere, see [Prepare to Deploy Management Clusters to Amazon EC2](aws.html) and [Prepare to Deploy Management Clusters to Microsoft Azure](azure.md) for the required setup for those platforms.